nvsmith/axon/README.md

 -   `templates/components/` - Small, UI-focused building blocks such as buttons, cards, or alerts.
 These are purely presentational and can be used inside parts, layouts, or other components.
 They should not contain business logic.

 -   `assets/` - Holds all static resources like CSS, JavaScript, and images.
 While not part of the rendering hierarchy, it supports the visual and interactive layers of the theme.

+#### When & Where To Use

+-   Use Page‑Templates only for pages that users will explicitly assign from the back-end.
+-   Use Layouts for shared structural shells among core templates.
+-   Use Parts for self‑contained sections that can be reused inside layouts or page‑templates.
+-   Use Components for tiny UI pieces inside parts.

 ### Theme Root Files